 5. a partnership, in particular, arises even if that legal relationship is not contemplated by the parties, if they act collectively with a view to securing a common profit.
 Unwittingly, they can be visited with partnership liability.

-B. THE UNDERWRITING PERSPECTIVE ON PARTNERSHIPS AND JOINT VENTURES
+B. UNDERWRITING PERSPECTIVE OF PARTNERSHIPS & JOINT VENTURES

 A simple example will illustrate the extent to which an unknown risk can become an added hazard from an underwriting perspective.
 This example presupposes that a real estate developer is in the business of developing and constructing multi-unit residential buildings.

-Historically the developer, using its own skilled tradespeople and financing, has developed in excess of twenty different residential buildings throughout the Lower Mainland of British Columbia.
-The developer has a liability policy with $5.0 million in limits both for its operations and additional “completed operations” coverage.
+Historically the developer, using its own skilled tradespeople and financing, has developed in excess of twenty different residential buildings.
+The developer has a liability policy with $5 million in limits for its operations and additional “completed operations” coverage.

-In 1995, the insured recognizes an opportunity to become involved in a 25 storey highrise in the False Creek area of Vancouver.
-The highrise will require a capital commitment well beyond its means and a work force that exceeds its current capacity.
+In 2005, the insured recognizes an opportunity to become involved in a 25-storey high-rise.
+The high-rise will require a capital commitment well beyond its means and a work force that exceeds its current capacity.
 The insured is reluctant to hire unskilled tradespeople for one job, knowing they would have to be laid off when the job is done.
-The developer, while having a healthy balance sheet, does not have the capacity to borrow monies that would be needed to finance the project during construction.
+The developer, while having a healthy balance sheet, does not have the capacity to borrow monies needed to finance the project during construction.

 Limited in personnel and financial means, the developer approaches another developer who has a history of developing residential highrise buildings and is flush with capital from its success on previous projects.

-The two developers decided to embark upon a joint venture for the development of the highrise tower.
-The project will involve monies and staff from both companies with each company contributing to the overall leadership of the project.
-It is agreed that any profits or losses will be shared 50/50.
+The two developers decided to embark upon a joint venture for the development of the high-rise tower.
+The project will involve monies and staff from both companies, with each company contributing to the overall leadership of the project.
+The two developers agree that they will share any profits or losses 50/50.

-Work starts in January, 1996 and is completed by March, 1997.
-Both during and following construction both developers maintain a general liability policy, but neither company advises their broker of the fact of the joint venture.
+Work starts in January 2006, and is completed by March 2007.
+Both during and following construction both developers maintain a general liability policy, but neither company advises their broker of the joint venture.
 As a result, the declaration page on both liability policies does not specifically enumerate:

-The joint venture between ABC Developer Ltd. and CDE Developer Ltd. to develop a 25 storey highrise tower at 111 Marine Way, Vancouver.
+The joint venture between ABC Developer Ltd. and CDE Developer Ltd. to develop a 25 storey highrise tower at [address].

-In 2001 a fire hydrant on the 25th floor failed, causing 150,000 gallons of water to flow down the entirety of the residential and commercial portions of the highrise tower, resulting in water damage to building residents throughout the highrise, as well as to commercial tenants located in the bottom three stories of the building.
+In 2011, a fire hydrant on the 25th floor fails, causing water to flow down throughout the residential and commercial portions of the tower, resulting in water damage to residential units in the high-rise, as well as to commercial tenants in the bottom portion of the building.

-The two developers are both sued in 2003, on the basis that each company is vicariously liable for the conduct of the construction site participants, including the trade that installed the fire hose system.
+The two developers are both sued in 2013, on the basis that each company is vicariously liable for the conduct of the construction site participants, including the trade that installed the fire hose system.
 It is also alleged that the two joint venture participants are directly liable for their failure to check and inspect the fire safety equipment when the building was completed.
-Lawsuits are commenced by a wide range of building occupants and commercial tenants.
+Many of the residents and commercial tenants commence lawsuits.

-In the lawsuits, the Plaintiffs allege that ABC Developer Ltd and DEF Developer Ltd. formed a joint venture for the development of the building and it is alleged they are vicariously liable as joint venture participants.
+In the lawsuits, the plaintiffs allege that ABC Developer Ltd. and DEF Developer Ltd. formed a joint venture for the development of the building and are vicariously liable as joint venture participants.

 Would these two companies have coverage for the losses that ensued?
-If the insurance broker did not ensure the declaration page specifically enumerated the joint venture, the liability insurer would be entitled to avoid any defence and indemnity obligation since the policy, by its terms, did not specifically insure the joint venture in question.
-The fact that in their own right each joint venture participant had liability insurance in its own name would not, in and of itself, allow for coverage.
+If the insurance broker did not Would these two companies have coverage for the losses that ensued?
+If the insurance broker did not ensure the declaration page specifically enumerated the joint venture, the liability insurer would be entitled to avoid any defence and indemnity obligation since the policy, by its terms, did not specifically insure the joint venture.
+The fact that in their own right each joint venture participant had liability insurance in its own name would not, in and of itself, mean that the joint venture is covered.

 Why is this so?
 This is the result in the recent decision of the British Columbia Court of Appeal in Kingsway General Insurance Company v.
-Lougheed Enterprises Ltd et al, 2004 BCCA 421, 32 B.C.L.R.
-(4th) 56.
+Lougheed Enterprises Ltd et al.

 The balance of this paper will discuss why, in the factual situation posed above, each of the developers would not have coverage under their respective general liability policies.

-Three companies, each with differing shareholders, agreed to build a three storey condominium building in Richmond, B.C., in 1983.
-The three companies agreed to enter into a general partnership for the specific purpose of constructing the residential building in question.
+Three companies, each with differing shareholders, agreed to build a three-storey condominium building in Richmond, British Columbia, in 1983.
+The three companies entered a general partnership specifically to build the project.
 The partnership agreement did not contemplate any “joint activity” other than the proposed development.
-Each of three corporate partners undertook other development projects to their own account.
+Each of three corporate partners undertook other development projects, independently of the others.

-All three partners contributed money and labour in differing degrees and the partnership agreement provided for the division of profits based on their relative contributions.
+All three partners contributed money and labour in differing degrees, and the partnership agreement provided for the division of profits based on relative contributions.
 The building was constituted as a strata corporation.

-Commencing in July, 1997 Kingsway General Insurance Company (hereafter “the Liability Insurer”) only insured two of the three corporate partners; primarily because they had common directors and officers and purchased insurance together using the same insurance broker.
+Commencing in July 1997, Kingsway General Insurance Company insured two of the three corporate partners, primarily because they had common directors and officers and had purchased the insurance together using the same insurance broker.
 However, the development of the project entailed a third corporate partner, which made no monetary contribution to the project’s development, but which acted as the “Managing Partner” for supervising the trades doing the work.
-The third corporate partner was unrelated to the other two corporate partners, at a shareholder level, and used a differing insurance broker to purchase its insurance.
+The third corporate partner was unrelated to the other two corporate partners, at a shareholder level, and used a different insurance broker to purchase its own insurance.

 Within several years of project completion, the residential units were sold and the partners disbanded the partnership having presumably withdrawn their profits.

-So, while the Liability Insurer covered the first two corporate partners as “Named Insureds” on the same policy, it did not cover as a “Named Insured” or as an “additional insured” the third corporate partner.
+While Kingsway covered the first two corporate partners as “Named Insureds” on the same policy, it did not cover the third corporate partner as a “Named Insured” or “additional insured.”

 Then two unfortunate events arose.
-On July 11, 1998, a year after the Liability Insurer came on risk, a fire occurred in the building destroying much of the structure.
-The fire started from a balcony barbecue, but spread dramatically since the building did not have proper firewalls and fire separations, as required by the in force B.C.
-Building Code.
+On July 11, 1998, a year after Kingsway came on risk, a fire destroyed much of the building.
+It started in a balcony barbecue, but spread dramatically since the building did not have proper firewalls and fire separations, as required by the British Columbia Building Code.

-Then, to compound matters on October 9, 2000, a second fire occurred in a differing part of the building.
-Again, like the first fire, the fire spread was extraordinary, in view of the lack of proper fire protection as required by the relevant B.C.
-Building Code.
+To compound matters, a second fire occurred on October 9, 2000, in a different part of the building.
+Again, like the first fire, it spread very quickly, in view of the lack of proper fire protection as required by the Building Code.

-The two corporate partners requested that the Liability Insurer defend them in the lawsuits that had ensued by 2003.
-The Liability Insurer responded “no” relying upon the following provision in the commercial general liability policy:
+The two corporate partners requested that Kingsway defend them in the lawsuits that had ensued by 2003.
+Kingsway denied coverage, relying upon the following provision in the commercial general liability policy:

 1. NAMED INSURED